oktana-coop/v2/README.md

 # flow

-This is an example project using automerge repo
+This is a rich-text Editor with versioning capabilities based on [Automerge](https://automerge.org/) [CRDT](https://crdt.tech/) implementation.

 ## Development notes